 What is your favorite Saturday morning memories?
 Leave your two cents in the comments.

 On November 25, 1940, Woody Woodpecker made his first appearance in an Andy Panda cartoon called “Knock Knock.”
-As a recent CBS Sunday Morning segment explained, Walter Lantz created the animated bird from inspiration from a woodpecker knocking on his roof.
+Although Andy Panda was the star at the time, Woody stole the show.

 I loved Woody Woodpecker when I was a kid.
 When we watched 8mm home movies, my dad had two non-family reels for the projector with one of the Three Stooges and one of Woody Woodpecker.
 Like home movies back then, they were silent, so we enjoyed the short films without Woody’s famous laugh, which was created by Mel Blanc and later voiced by Lantz’s wife Grace Stafford.
 I also had a toy where you looked in a viewfinder toward a light source and cranked a little roll of film so you could see part of an episode of a Woody Woodpecker short.

-You do not see Woody Woodpecker around so much today, perhaps because Lantz stopped making new cartoons in 1972 or perhaps the abrasive Woody does not teach life lessons as do modern children’s characters.
+You do not seem to see Woody Woodpecker around so much today, perhaps because Lantz stopped making new cartoons in 1972 or perhaps the abrasive Woody does not teach life lessons as do modern children’s characters.
 Still, I like to think that Woody did not make me obnoxious, and he gave me a lot of fun.

 What is your favorite memory of Woody Woodpecker?
 Leave your two cents in the comments.